-One meeting was held in 2005 with the attendance rate of 100%.
-All Committee members are non-executive directors and two of them including the Chairman are independent.
+Two meetings were held in 2006.
+All Committee members are non-executive directors and a majority including the Chairman are independent.

-The fee for each individual director sitting on the Board is HK\$150,000.
-The additional fees for the directors serving in the Audit Committee and the Remuneration Committee are HK\$100,000 and HK\$50,000 respectively.
+The fee for each individual director sitting on the Board is HK\$150,000 per annum.
+The additional fees for the directors serving in the Audit Committee and the Remuneration Committee are HK\$100,000 per annum and HK\$50,000 per annum respectively.

-Details of CITIC Pacific's remuneration policies are set out in the Human Resources section on page 52.
-Directors' emoluments and retirement benefits are disclosed on page 101.
-Details of the CITIC Pacific Share Incentive Plan 2000 and the granting of options are disclosed on pages 69 to 71.
+Details of CITIC Pacific's remuneration policies are set out in the Human Resources section on page 48.
+Directors' emoluments and retirement benefits are disclosed on pages 97 to 98.
+Details of the CITIC Pacific Share Incentive Plan 2000 and the granting of options are disclosed on pages 65 to 69.